tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard3/tf.contrib.distributions.DirichletMultinomial.md

 #### `tf.contrib.distributions.DirichletMultinomial.name` {#DirichletMultinomial.name}

-Name to prepend to all ops.
+Name prepended to all ops created by this `Distribution`.

 - - -